Cooking weights and measures: British (Imperial) measures

-This makes an Imperial pint equivalent to 19.2 US fluid ounces.

-On a larger scale, perhaps for institutional cookery, an Imperial gallon is eight Imperial pints (160 imp fl oz, 4.546 litres) whereas the US gallon is eight US pints (128 US fl oz, 3.785 litres).
+On a larger scale, perhaps for institutional cookery, a UK gallon is 8 UK pints (160 UK fluid ounces; about 1.2 US gallons or 4.546 litres).
+The US gallon is 8 US pints (128 US fluid ounces; about 0.83 UK gallon or 3.785 litres).

-The metric system was officially adopted in the UK, for most purposes, in the 20th century and both imperial and metric are taught in schools and used in books.
+In the 20th century, the metric system was officially adopted in the UK, for most purposes.
+Both imperial and metric are taught in schools and used in books.
 It is now mandatory for the sale of food to also show metric.
 However, it is not uncommon to purchase goods which are measured and labeled in metric, but the actual measure is rounded to the equivalent imperial measure (i.e., milk labeled as 568 mL / 1 pint).
-In September 2007, the EU with Directive 2007/45/EC deregulated prescribed metric packaging of most products, leaving only wines and liqueurs subject to prescribed EU-wide pre-packaging legislation; the law relating to labelling of products remaining unchanged.
+In September 2007, the EU deregulated prescribed metric packaging of most products, leaving only wines and spirits subject to prescribed EU-wide pre-packaging legislation.
+The law relating to labelling of products remaining unchanged.